Three state Senate races in the Nov. 3 election involve multiple Monadnock Region communities.

-In District 8 (which includes the Monadnock Region towns of Acworth, Antrim, Bennington, Langdon, Marlow and Stoddard), incumbent Republican Ruth Ward of Stoddard again faces Democrat Jenn Alford-Teaster of Bradford.
+In District 8 (which includes the Monadnock Region towns of Acworth, Antrim, Bennington, Langdon, Marlow and Stoddard), incumbent Republican Ruth Ward of Stoddard again faces Democrat Jenn Alford-Teaster of Sutton.

 Ward, a retired nurse and paralegal, won the seat in 2016 and defeated Alford-Teaster, a research project director at Dartmouth’s Geisel School of Medicine, two years ago.

 As was the case two years ago, the candidates share some key positions — or, at least, they are not far off.
 Alford-Teaster is pro-choice, while Ward supports abortion in cases of rape or when the mother’s health requires it.
 Both are anti-death penalty and against recreational marijuana legalization.
 Both support gun-owner’s rights, with one major point of contention: Ward would not allow school districts to create gun-free safety zones.